-This chiptole bbq sauce is naturally smokey with a slight bit of heat.
+This chipotle bbq sauce is naturally smokey with a slight bit of heat.
 With just a minor adjustment you can elevate your base bbq sauce to complex, gourmet level taste.

 In a lot of ways sauce is like autotunes.
 He can make up for lack of vocal talent or just be a creative enhancement of an already good song.

-For those who dabble in bbq sauce making or are just foodie cooks in general I encourage you to get to know Indian cooking and spices.
-As a twist on the base recipe I added amchur powder which is a ground dried mango frequently used in desserts.
-It’s not a necessity so don’t fret if you don’t access to it, as the sauce is great on its own, but it does give this chipotle bbq sauce that extra bit of character.
+For those who dabble in bbq sauce making or are just foodie cooks, in general, I encourage you to get to know Indian cooking and spices.
+As a twist on the base recipe I added amchur powder which is ground dried mango frequently used in desserts.
+It's not a necessity so don't fret if you don't have access to it, as the sauce is great on its own, but it does give this chipotle bbq sauce that extra bit of character.

 - 2 cups ketchup